artifly Scholarship Program

 committee member, media & communications

-"I am a trans woman and have recently started with pole. i see pole as an opportunity and motivation to improve myself both physically and mentally."
+"I have recently started with pole.
+I see pole as an opportunity and motivation to improve myself both physically and mentally."

 Niek